BloomTech-Labs/human-rights-first-ds-c/README.md

 # 4️⃣ Installation Instructions

 🚫explain how to install the required dependencies to get this project up and running with yarn and NPM

+We used Docker for ease of use when dealing with environmental dependancies

 ## Other Scripts